joencrypts/Student-Database-Management-with-DSA/README.md

 This Python program allows users to manage a student database, including inserting new students, searching for students, editing student details, exporting student information, and printing the database in spreadsheet format.

+edit the variables in fakke.py to create a fake list of db with random names,email and marks.

 ## Getting Started

 ### Prerequisites